Blackberry Hub+ covers most business communication needs, including

 - primary work and personal email and multiple calendars

 - notification email addresses

+I wish Blackberry Hub+ supported Outlook “Clutter” and Archiving in general.
 I get a lot of email from constantly changing groups of collaborators, students, and future prospects.
 Not to mention the avalanche of receipts, reminders, newsletters, and notifications.

 - Google Inbox is pretty good at sorting Priority / Inbox / Low Priority / Spam email

 - Microsoft Office separates email into Focused / Inbox / Clutter / Spam.

 - Blackberry Hub+ has only 2 levels of email: general/spam.